ammarhasan76/aws-bootcamp-cruddur-2023/journal/week3.md

 ...
 ```

-4. Due to issues with not having a Cognito Client Secret, we needed to work around the FLask-AWSCognito library, specifically the `token_service.py` part of the module:
+4. Due to issues with not having a Cognito Client Secret, we needed to work around the Flask-AWSCognito library, specifically the `token_service.py` part of the module:

 - Created `.\backend-flask\lib\cognito_token.verification.py`
 - Copied in `https://github.com/cgauge/Flask-AWSCognito/blob/master/flask_awscognito/services/token_service.py`